owncast/owncast.github.io/content/releases/owncast-0.0.6.md

 0.0.6 has a lot of changes, so please help test.
 Some pre-release details are below.

+## How to test pre-release from source

+1. Change to the `0.0.6` branch.
+1. `go run main.go pkged.go`

 ## Things to test

 1. Change video settings and make sure they take effect.
 Add, delete, change stream output variants.